totara/totara-docker-dev/README.md

-tdocker                           # shortcut to general docker-compose ... command tdown                             # shutdown all containers tgrunt [options]                  # run grunt in container, supports running in subfolders tnpm [options]                    # run npm in container, supports running in subfolders tpull                             # pull latest images (only those which you already have locally) trestart [container]              # restart (all) container(s)
+tdocker                           # shortcut to general docker-compose ... command tdown                             # shutdown all containers tgrunt [options]                  # run grunt in container, supports running in subfolders tngrok [host]                     # shortcut to running ngrok with a totara host such as totara74.debug or totara56 tnpm [options]                    # run npm in container, supports running in subfolders tpull                             # pull latest images (only those which you already have locally) trestart [container]              # restart (all) container(s)